kstaniek/ampio-hacc/README.md

 ![config](https://github.com/kstaniek/ampio-hacc/blob/master/static/config3.png)

-The configuratio is done.
+The configuration is done.

 ## Thanks to

-Okek from Ampio for help, patience and effort to build the stable MQTT Broker for Ampio Smart Home System.
+Olek from Ampio for help, patience and effort to build the stable MQTT Broker for Ampio Smart Home System.